Faculty Appointment, Reappointment, and Promotion Policy

 Upon appointment, faculty are provided written information about their term of appointment; responsibilities; lines of communication; privileges and benefits; performance evaluation, reappointment, promotion, and remediation; terms of dismissal; and if relevant, practice earnings.

 Upon retirement and approval of a faculty emeritus/a nomination, emeriti faculty have official status with the university that includes: bestowment of the emeritus/a title; library, email, and parking privileges; building access; and, invitation to university events.
 Desk and/or laboratory access approval is a function of the college, school, program, or center the faculty member is retiring from however support may be limited based on the availability of resources, given other needs and priorities.
-Specific agreements should be documented in writing and for a specific period.
+Specific agreements should be documented in writing and for a specific time period.

-Faculty Emeritus/a are expected to uphold PNWU’s values and adhere to the Ethical Conduct Policy.
+Faculty Emeriti are expected to uphold PNWU’s values and adhere to the Ethical Conduct Policy.
 The Faculty Emeritus/a designation may be removed by the Provost and President for behavior/actions unbecoming a representative of the University and not in accordance with the values or ethics of Pacific Northwest University of Health Sciences.

 Definitions: